TrinityCore/tc-wiki/database/335/auth/account.md

 &nbsp;

 ### joindate
-The date when the account was created.
+The Unix timestamp when the account was created.
 &nbsp;

 ### last_ip